peanutbutterclassic/insync/README.md

 2. [Quizzit](https://quizizz.com/join)

 ## Acknowledgement
+I want to thank Code Institute's tutorial team for their patience and support throughout my coding development.
+Finally, a shout out to my mentor Guido who has been phenomenal since I started coding.
+He has given me valuable guidance and support while ensuring I take that stride to be adventurous with new technologies.

 <!-- MP2 requirements -->

 The website provides a fully-functioning, interactive web application with professional-grade user interface and interaction adhering to current best practice.